ARC 327R / ARC 386M

-This Theory III seminar is intended for graduate and undergraduate students of architecture.
-It will be taught as far as possible face-to-face, on Tuesday mornings.
-(See note on Covid precautions at foot of page.)
-The usual format will be: discussion of previous week's readings and past lectures, followed by a presentation by instructor, followed by questions and further discussion.
+This seminar is intended for graduate and undergraduate students of architecture.
+It will be taught face to face, with occasional online meetings, on Monday mornings.
+Format will be discussion of readings and past lectures, a break, a roughly one-hour slide lecture by instructor on one of the major metaphors listed above, a break, and then questions and discussion.
 Students will be asked to produce a mid-term essay as well as a final essay.
-Both can be 'multi-media'.
+These can be written or take the form of videos.
+Use of AI is permitted, even encouraged, within guidelines.

-Changing Ideals of Modern Architecture, by Peter Collins (excerpt),
+Changing Ideals of Modern Architecture, by Peter Collins (excerpt, pdf supplied),

 Metaphor, Meaning, and Magic is intended to enrich the student of architecture's vocabulary of concepts, arguments, and sources of inspiration.
-It is intended to help them be better designers as well as better people.
+It is intended to help them be better designers, as well as better people insofar as the ideas brought to the table bear on life generally.
+Past CIS Scores: 4.9 and 5.0/5.0